 - an orderly community in which to live

 - education and training for youth and adults, and

 The inmates tried to help attain those goals and objectives as well as they could with minimal disruption.
 They developed a well organized and active recreation program with sports leagues in baseball and basketball for both men and women.
 An extensive adult education program was developed for the older men and women with classes in sewing, crocheting, weaving, knitting, dressmaking, paper flower arranging, art, woodcarving, painting and poetry.

 Special morale building events were organized to cope with the daily boredom of confined living, drawing on both American and Japanese heritage.
 Such events included arts and craft festivals, agricultural fairs, 4th of July parades, carnivals, movies, talent shows, musical concerts, sports contests, dances for the young people and an annual Obon festival.

-In 1944 and 1945 there were funeral services for the Amache men who were killed in action fighting the Nazi forces in Italy and France.
+In 1944 and 1945 there were funeral services at the cemetery for the Amache men who were killed in action fighting the Nazi forces in Italy and France.